engineyard/ey-docs/pages/cloud-updates-november-2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update4><h2 id="update4">Major: Rubinius 2.0 (1.8) is available with Alpha support</h2></a>

+November 10th, 2011

+Rubinius 2.0 (language mode Ruby 1.8) Developer Preview is available in Engine Yard Cloud with Alpha support. ([[Sign up|signup-rubinius]] to participate in the program.)

+Rubinius 2.0 offers improved performance, parallelism, and better memory usage.
+For general information about Rubinius 2, see [[Inside the Rubinius 2.0 Preview Release|http://rubini.us/2011/06/07/inside-rubinius-20-preview/]].

 <a href=#update3><h2 id="update3">Minor: Engine Yard product renaming complete</h2></a>

 November 2nd, 2011